arqex/amdrequire/README.md

 ### More testing
 There is a small node app to test AMDrequire called [amdrequire-test](https://github.com/arqex/amdrequire-test).
 It tests the different ways that require.js load the files, but I am sure that those tests can be improved.
 Also, testing possible Node and AMD require conflicts would be great.

+### Plugins
+No plugins are yet supported.
+I haven't investigated about how to do it, but it would be great to give universal require.js plugin support.
+If complete plugin support is not possible, at least would be great to have [text plugin support](https://github.com/requirejs/text).

+### Named defines
+AMDrequire doesn't support named defines as they appeare in the [require.js docs](http://requirejs.org/docs/api.html#modulename).
+It shouldn't be difficult to support them.

 ## References
 This piece of code has been developed with one eye on the [Node's module source code](https://github.com/joyent/node/blob/master/lib/module.js) and the other on the [require.js documentation](http://requirejs.org/docs/api.html).